 Octavian was succeeded by Tiberius Claudius Nero (court name indicating his status as a god: Tiberius Caesar Divi Augusti Filius).
 He was legally granted to be Octavian’s adopted son, and was also the secret lover of Octavian’s consort Livia.
 Tiberius reigned from 17 to 37.
 Tiberius was Caesar during the beginning of the Church of Christ (Luke 3:1).
 He too assumed the title Augustus.
 He had no care for any religions beyond the Roman Pantheon and emperor worship; and he also had no use for the Jews, because they held closely to their religion and defied paying either homage or tribute to the Romans.
 Tiberius abolished Jewish worship in Rome and later removed them into the far reaches of the empire as military conscripts.

 The historian Kirsopp Lake wrote: “Eusebius reckons the baptism of Christ as taking place in the fifteenth year of Tiberius, dating his accession from the death of Augustus.
 As he was then in his thirtieth year, he was born in the forty-second year of Augustus, fourteen years before his death.
 This is the reckoning of time known as the Christian era.”
-If it had been correct, this information would have placed the baptism of Christ in 30 or at the latest by 33 AD and his birth then as noted by Mr. Lake, in agreement with many ancient writers, as having occurred between BC 1 or 2.
+If correct, this information would have placed the baptism of Christ in 30 or at the latest by 33 AD and his birth then as noted by Mr. Lake, in agreement with many ancient writers, as having occurred between BC 1 or 2.
 Most early writers accepted a date around 33 AD as the year of Jesus’ death.

 It was alleged that Gaius Germanicus Caligula poisoned Tiberius to hasten his departure as he lay dying.
 Gaius Julius Caesar Augustus Germanicus, known as Caligula (“little soldier”) was appointed the next emperor in a short reign from 37 to 41.
 He also alleged lineage back to Julius Caesar as was implied by his court name.